Columbus McKinnon (CMCO)

 nullAI Analysis | Feedback

-David J. Wilson, President & Chief Executive Officer
+David J. Wilson, President and Chief Executive Officer

-David Wilson joined Columbus McKinnon Corporation as President and Chief Executive Officer on June 1, 2020.
-Prior to this, he served as President of Flowserve Corporation's Pumps Division from 2018 to 2020 and as President of Flowserve's Industrial Products Division starting in 2017.
-Before Flowserve, Mr. Wilson was President of the Industrial segment of SPX FLOW, Inc. He held various senior leadership positions with SPX Corporation and SPX FLOW between 1998 and 2017, including six years as President of Asia Pacific.
-He also led several successful corporate development initiatives as Vice President of Business Development for multiple businesses.
-Mr. Wilson began his career as an engineer at Polaroid Corporation.
+David J. Wilson joined Columbus McKinnon Corporation as President and Chief Executive Officer on June 1, 2020.
+Before joining Columbus McKinnon, Mr. Wilson served as President of Flowserve Corporation's Pumps Division from 2018 to 2020 and as President of Flowserve's Industrial Products Division, which he joined in 2017.
+Prior to his time at Flowserve, he was President of the Industrial segment of SPX FLOW, Inc. He was with SPX Corporation and SPX FLOW from 1998 to 2017, where he progressed through various promotions, including leading several global operating businesses and spending six years as President of Asia Pacific.
+Mr. Wilson also led successful corporate development initiatives as Vice President of Business Development for multiple businesses.
+His career began with operating and engineering leadership positions at Polaroid Corporation.

-Gregory P. Rustowicz, Executive Vice President, Finance, Chief Financial Officer & Treasurer
+Gregory P. Rustowicz, Executive Vice President Finance and Chief Financial Officer

-Gregory P. Rustowicz joined Columbus McKinnon in August 2011 as Vice President Finance and Chief Financial Officer, and was promoted to Executive Vice President – Finance and Chief Financial Officer in July 2022.
-From 2007, he served as Vice President Finance and Corporate Treasurer at Momentive Performance Materials Inc. Before that, he spent 20 years in various financial management positions for PPG Industries, Inc., including Group CFO for the Glass, Fiber Glass and Chemicals Businesses, CFO for Transitions Optical, Inc., and Assistant Treasurer and Global Credit Director.
-Mr. Rustowicz started his career as a CPA with KPMG.
+Gregory P. Rustowicz joined Columbus McKinnon in 2011 as Vice President of Finance and Chief Financial Officer, and was promoted to Executive Vice President of Finance and Chief Financial Officer in July 2022.
+Previously, he spent 20 years at PPG Industries, Inc., advancing through finance and accounting roles, including Group Chief Financial Officer of PPG's Glass, Fiber Glass, and Chemicals businesses.
+After leaving PPG, he served as Corporate Treasurer and later Vice President of Finance for Momentive Performance Materials.
+Mr. Rustowicz started his career as a CPA with KPMG Peat Marwick.
+He holds a bachelor's degree in accounting from Canisius College and a Master of Science degree in industrial administration from Carnegie Mellon University.

 AI Analysis | Feedback